chiarafornari/python-cimec-chiara-fornari/README.md

 ## Initializate the environment

-The raw EEG data (with the three extentions: `.eeg` `.vhdr` `.vmrk`) provided as example should be seved in your local directory (variable name: bids_root).
+The raw EEG data (with the three extentions: `.eeg` `.vhdr` `.vmrk`) provided as example should be saved in your local directory (variable name in the `.py` file: bids_root).
 Rememer to change it accordlying before running the script!
 When you have to change information a comment `# CHANGE` appears.
 Once defined the directory, the script automatically reshape the data and results in the BIDS format.

-To keep trak of all the processess, `.fif` files are saved in sub-folder (Filtereddata) that are automatically generated.
+To keep trak of all the processess, `.fif` files are saved in sub-folder (Filtereddata) that is automatically generated.
 I prefer to save also this data, so it is easier to check the quality and so on.
-To summarize, a report file is also saved for each participant in a sub-folder (Report) that are automaticallu generated.
+To summarize, a report file is also saved for each participant in a sub-folder (Report) that is automaticallu generated.

 ***